LiamZhao326/CogStream/README.md

 A visualization of an example result demonstrating the model's performance is shown below.
 ![Example Visualization](./images/example_result.png)

-Performance metrics of different models in 11 \textit{CogStream} capabilities is shown below.
+Performance metrics of different models in 11 CogStream capabilities is shown below.
 Prm. denotes the number of model parameters, Frm. denotes the number of sampled frames.
 Models denoted by $\dagger$ were fine-tuned on our training set; all other results are zero-shot.
 ![Exp Result](./images/exp_result.png)

 ## 9. Citation